Carvago/career-framework/competencies.md

 - **Beginner**
   - You ask questions to support your own continuous learning.
   - You learn from your own research and from those around you.
   - You seize opportunities to increase your knowledge.
-You join workshops, guild meetings, you consume online resources and actively participate in other learning sources.
+You join workshops, meetings, you consume online resources and actively participate in other learning sources.
   - You understand basics of tools which are relevant to your work and how to use them.
 - **Intermediate**
   - You understand the technical concepts necessary to do your job effectively and are aware of industry trends in your domain.